-- Improve the interconnection of the main intermodal transport terminals in the Member States and allow for direct freight routes across east of the Alps. - Improve the connectivity of industrial regions via rail into the main European freight streams, for example transport of products of the automotive industry. - Facilitate the interconnection between the Adriatic Sea Port in the Republic of Slovenia and the inland ports on the Danube in Hungary and the Slovak Republic. - Promote the railway transport development with Serbia. - Improve the quality of railway transport connections across EU Eastern borders and on the land bridge between Europe and Asia. - Connection to the sea ports in the Republic of Poland. - Develop customer-oriented solutions to reach better satisfaction and quality of rail freight services which facilitates modal shift from road to rail. - Stimulate the cooperation of stakeholders within the rail sector and logistic chain with a particular emphasis put on Infrastructure Managers and Member States concerned.
+- Improve the interconnection of the main intermodal transport terminals in the Member States and allow for direct freight routes across east of the Alps. - Improve the connectivity of industrial regions via rail into the main European freight streams, for example transport of products of the automotive industry. - Facilitate the interconnection between the Adriatic Sea Port in Slovenia and theinland ports on the Danube in Hungary and Slovakia. - Promote the railway transport development with Serbia. - Improve the quality of railway transport connections across EU Eastern borders and on the land bridge between Europe and Asia. - Connection to the sea ports in Poland. - Develop customer-oriented solutions to reach better satisfaction and quality of rail freight services which facilitates modal shift from road to rail. - Stimulate the cooperation of stakeholders within the rail sector and logistic chain with a particular emphasis put on Infrastructure Managers and Member States concerned.